World-Check One API

 Stay informed

-WC1 API is updated frequently with new functionality and system changes to better suit your needs.
+World-Check One API is constantly improving with advanced capabilities through our innovation and customer feedback.
 All the changes are usually documented and available in the documentation under Changelog section.

 Ensure you’re aware of upcoming system changes and/or new functionality that may affect your workflows or require action on your part by subscribing to Product Change Notifications (PCNs).

-You can also view and subscribe to PCNs, Data Notifications, and Service Alerts on the Notifications & Alerts page in MyRefinitiv.
+You can also view and subscribe to PCNs, Data Notifications, and Service Alerts on the Notifications & Alerts page in your LSEG MyAccount.